Qizix/anki_AIgen/README.md

 # LLM-Based Flashcard Generator
-## Description
+## Updated Description

-This project was designed to address the challenge of creating high-quality flashcards for language learning in Anki.
-It leverages a self-hosted LLM model to efficiently process and transform word lists into the desired flashcard format.
+This project allows the creation of high-quality flashcards for language learning in Anki.
+It leverages a self-hosted LLM model to efficiently process and transform word lists into flashcard format.
+Users can now specify the source (`lang1`) and target (`lang2`) languages directly from the terminal during script execution.
 ## Requirements
 - Python 3.12 or later
 - [Ollama](https://ollama.com/) service running locally (used to process and generate LLM output)